 The Jack does not have the biggest prizes in barbecue, and the $30,000 is divided among the top-scoring teams in each category with the biggest prize going to the overall grand champion.
 With our aprons signed, an oath taken, and the rules hammered into our heads, it was time to judge.
 The first category was barbecue sauce, a complicated item to judge since so many competition teams use Blues Hog BBQ Sauce as their base.
 Also, all there is to judge is a small pool of sauce on your “plate.”
 The winner here is probably the team who doctored and thickened their Blues Hog sauce.

-In a typical four entry competition, a judge can taste 24 samples of meat.
+In a typical four-entry competition, a judge can taste 24 samples of meat.
 If a judge were to eat two ounces of each entry, that would equal three pounds of meat.
-Add water and saltine crackers to clean the palate, and you could end up eating more than many stomachs can handle.
+Add water and saltine crackers to clean the palate, and you could eat more than many stomachs can handle.
 Pacing is vital, particularly here where our table tasted 38 entries.

 Chicken is an interesting item.
 At the Jack, competitors are expected to turn in white and dark meat, but at most competitions, everyone cooks chicken thighs.
-Most of our table sampled thighs, but there were wings and legs along with chicken breast.
-Almost everyone produced a similar sampling of chicken other than the team that presented a teriyaki style chicken breast, which was good, but not the expected barbecue flavor.
+Most of our table sampled thighs, but there were wings and legs along with chicken breasts.
+Almost everyone produced a similar sampling of chicken other than the team that presented a teriyaki-style chicken breast, which was good, but not the expected barbecue flavor.